Dark Souls (video game)

 Dark Souls has been cited as one of the greatest video games ever made.
 Critics praised the depth of its combat, intricate level design, and use of flavor text.
-However, the game's difficulty received mixed reviews, with some criticizing it for being too unforgiving.
+However, they were divided on the game's unforgiving difficulty.
 The original Windows version of the game was less well-received, with criticism directed at several technical issues.
 By April 2013, the game had sold over two million copies worldwide.
 Its success led to the development of two sequels—Dark Souls II (2014) and Dark Souls III (2016)—while a remastered version was released in 2018.

 Gameplay

 Dark Souls is a third-person action role-playing game.
 A core mechanic of the game is exploration.
 Players are encouraged to proceed with caution, learn from past mistakes, or find alternative areas to explore.
 Dark Souls takes place in a large and continuous, interconnected environment, connected through a central hub area.
 The player character can travel between areas and explore various paths at will, although prerequisites must be met to unlock certain areas.

 A central element to the gameplay of Dark Souls is the bonfire.
-Bonfires are scattered throughout the world and serve as checkpoints for each level.
+Bonfires are scattered throughout the world and serve as checkpoints.
 By resting at a bonfire, the player character is healed to full and regains all of the healing charges of their "Estus Flask."
 They can also level up and perform other functions, such as attuning magic and repairing and upgrading equipment.
-However, resting at a bonfire respawns all of the world's enemies, except for bosses, mini-bosses, and friendly non-playable characters.
+However, resting at a bonfire respawns all of the world's enemies, except for bosses, mini-bosses, and killed non-playable characters.

 The player character's interaction with the world of Dark Souls includes a great deal of combat.
-Combat includes melee attacks, various forms of defensive maneuvering, and magical abilities.
+Combat includes melee attacks, ranged attacks, various forms of defensive maneuvering, and magical abilities.
 For melee attacks, player characters have access to a wide array of high fantasy, medieval-style weaponry—including swords, spears, maces, and fantastical weaponry such as magical swords, huge greatswords, and immense clubs.
+For ranged attacks, player characters have access to an array of bows and crossbows.
 For defence, player characters have access to shields, armour, dodge rolling, backstepping, and parrying.
 For magic, which includes a wide variety of offensive and defensive abilities known as sorceries, miracles, and pyromancies, player characters do not use any form of mana as in most other fantasy RPGs.
 Instead, they gain a discrete number of uses for each attuned spell when resting at a bonfire.
 These various forms of combat all have tradeoffs, variations, and in-game costs associated with them.
 They can all be buffed or altered in some fashion through levelling, smithing, consumable items, magical rings, and new equipment.